 In this chapter, we will introduce the symbols and the parameters that will be used in the rest of the thesis.
 Furthermore, the assumptions considered will also be discussed in detail.
 Moreover, the working of the gNB will be explained briefly.
-In addition, we give an outline to the antenna model used followed by the sensing model of the gNB used for spectrum sensing which would form the base to our research.
+In addition, we give an outline to the antenna model used followed by the sensing model of the gNB which forms the basis to our research.